Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-unMHGjOsGAc.md

 # [March 9th, 2019 Livestream](../2019-03-09.md)
 ## Q&A: Any plans for farming (for biomass production) ?
 https://www.youtube.com/watch?v=unMHGjOsGAc
-This question was possibly duplicated with a more recent answer: July 6th, 2021 Livestream Q&A: Will there ever be Farming added to the base game? [https://www.youtube.com/watch?v=4txPAGPmzXQ](https://www.youtube.com/watch?v=4txPAGPmzXQ)
+This question was possibly duplicated with a more recent answer: [July 13th, 2021 Livestream Q&A: Any thoughts of adding a method of growing Biomass, Farms maybe?](./yt-M9XrXjf-GdU.md) [https://www.youtube.com/watch?v=M9XrXjf-GdU](https://www.youtube.com/watch?v=M9XrXjf-GdU)

 ### Topics